-The WHO is supported by a number of Collaborating Centres which assist the WHO to progress its specific programmes of work.
+The WHO is supported by a number of Collaborating Centres both within Australia and internationally which assist them to progress its specific programmes of work.

-Since 1991, the AIHW has been designated as the Australian Collaborating Centre for the WHO’s Family of International Classifications.
-The ACC, along with a number of other international Collaborating Centres, assists the WHO with its work on the WHO Family of International Classification (WHO-FIC).
-The WHO Family of International Classifications (WHO-FIC) is the framework which allows the capture of health, functioning and intervention (procedures) data from countries around the world.
+Since 1991, the AIHW has been designated as the WHO Collaborating Centre for the Family of International Classifications Australia (ACC).
+The ACC is one of more than 20 international collaborating centres that assists WHO in its work to develop, implement and maintain the Family of International Classification (WHO-FIC).
+The WHO-FIC is the framework which allows the capture of health, functioning and intervention (procedures) data from countries around the world.

-For more information on the ACC and the WHO-FIC.
+More information on the ACC and the WHO-FIC

 The OECD’s online database, OECD Health Data, is the most comprehensive source of comparable statistics on health and health systems across industrialised countries.
 The database contains information on health status, health care services and health care spending for member countries.

 Information from OECD Health Data facilitates international comparative reporting, supports policy planning and decision making, and enables health-related research and analysis.

 The AIHW supplies data for Australia for OECD Health Data.
 Most Australian data supplied come from databases maintained by the Australian Institute of Health and Welfare, the Australian Bureau of Statistics and the Department of Health and the Department of Human Services.
 For further information, see the OECD Health Statistics online database.